 What is the cost of the Summer Bridge Scholars Program?

 The cost for participating in SBSP depends on whether you are considered an (in-state) resident of the State of Michigan or a (out-of-state) non-resident.
-In the summer of 2016 Michigan residents paid approximately $6,818 and non-residents paid approximately $14,211 which includes tuition, fees, room and board, the cost of books, and personal expenses.
-Please note 2017 costs will be posted on the Office of Financial Aid website as soon as they become available.
-Financial aid is available to meet or assist with program costs for students who qualify.
+In the summer of 2019 Michigan residents paid approximately $7,561 and non-residents paid approximately $16,083 which includes tuition, fees, room and board, the cost of books, and personal expenses.
+Please note 2020 costs will be posted on the Office of Financial Aid website as soon as they become available.
+Financial Aid is available to meet or assist with program costs for students who qualify.
 For more information about SBSP financial aid, contact the Office of Financial Aid at 734-763-6600 or email@example.com.

 When will I receive more information about the Summer Bridge Scholars Program?

 Information about the Summer Bridge Scholars Program was included in your admission packet.
-Starting in January and February of 2017, correspondence with specfic details about the Summer Bridge Schoalrs Program will be sent to scholars via the email address scholars used when applying for admission to the University of Michigan.
-Scholars indicate their acceptance of the offer of admission by payment of the enrollment deposit and by submitting a signed Summer Bridge Scholars Program contract.
-Additional information follows our receipt of the SBSP contract.
+Starting in January and February, correspondence with specfic details about the Summer Bridge Schoalrs Program will be sent to scholars via the email address scholars used when applying for admission to the University of Michigan.
+Scholars indicate their acceptance of the offer of admission by payment of the enrollment deposit.
 However, you may contact us at any time at firstname.lastname@example.org or 734-764-9128 if you have any questions or want additional information.

 Requests for an enrollment deposit waiver can be made on the Undergraduate Admissions Enrollment Deposit website (scroll to the bottom of the page and click "Students With Financial Inability to Pay the EDR").